konacurrents/SemanticMarkerAPI/APIMarkup.md

-## Semantic Marker REST API
+# Semantic Marker REST API

+This documents the main REST API calls to create and manage a Semantic Marker.
-The current base URL for these is SemanticMarker.org but the entire set can also be run locally or moved to other web servers.
+The current base URL for these is [SemanticMarker.org](https://SemanticMarker.org) but the entire set can also be run locally or moved to other web servers.

 ------------------------------------------------------------------------------------------

-#### Creating new/overwriting existing stubs & proxy configs
+#### Creating a Semantic Marker with an embedded Avatar Image

 <details>
  <summary><code>POST</code> <code><b>/{namespace}/{category}/{UUID}/digitize</b></code> <code>Digitizes an Avatar Image for a Semantic Marker</code></summary>